 When it was time to go we packed everything up again and drove back out the terrible road and then headed back towards home but spent less time on the interstates and more on the highways in order to see more sights.
 It was a great trip, with good quality time with my daughter and no issues with the car.

 A year and a half after we had gotten the car we were quite settled in our new town.
-We were moving to another house in the same subdivision, our work was going well and we were ready to move on car-wise.
+We were moving to another house in the same subdivision, our work (yes, we had started working again!) was going well and we were ready to move on car-wise.
 So as I had done in California the last time I leased a car, I looked into selling it and realized that as opposed to California, if you sell a leased car, you cannot transfer title directly to the buyer.
 First for an instant it becomes yours, ALL of the sales tax comes due from you, then the buyer receives title and they pay tax AGAIN.
 This is ridiculous but there was seemingly no way around it unless I either was or used a licensed dealer.

 In the end, the RAV4 was a great car, one I would not hesitate to recommend to anyone, including my mother (and I did but she got a Subaru instead).
 It looks good, is built well, is durable and economical, with proven materials and excellent resale value.
 What more could you want?